 With expansive water views across iconic Sydney Harbour and stretching out to Sydney’s eastern suburbs, Middle Harbour and Manly - Middle Head will impress your guests at your next product launch, conference or wedding ceremony.

 - Venue is suitable for

-- Wedding ceremonies, arts and cultural events, concerts and festivals, corporate and MICE events, private party or function, sporting events
+- Arts and cultural events, concerts and festivals, corporate and business events, private party or function, sporting events and wedding ceremonies

 - Maximum people: 150

 $760 for a 3 hour booking.
 Additional time and wedding vehicle access may be requested at extra charge.

 - Available for hire Monday to Saturday, except between 26 Dec and 1 Jan.

 To make a booking or for more information, please email the NPWS Events Team or phone 02 9585 6570.